DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * 2 references from previous employers
 * your complete employment history
-* evidence of your professional standing in Ukraine – for example, documentation from the [Ministry of Education and Science](https://mon.gov.ua/ua) showing you are qualified and have no sanctions against you as a teacher
+* evidence of your professional standing in Ukraine – for example, documentation from the [Ministry of Education and Science of Ukraine](https://mon.gov.ua/ua) showing you are qualified and have no sanctions against you as a teacher
 * a criminal record check

 Teacher training providers will ask for: